 So, what are we talking about here?
 What's wrong with that?
 Shouldn't we, as a society, be concerned about the health, safety, and welfare of our children?
 There's an old saying that goes: “It all depends upon whose oxen is getting gored!”
 I think that means that if the parent accused is your neighbor, the only concern you are faced with is: “Do I repeat gossip?”
 But if it's you or your spouse, your concern is your job, career, or even jail.
 By the way, have you ever thought about who might post a $100,000 bond for you?
 Remember, you only get one call.

 In the same light, I think it was some ancient Greek fellow who spoke of doing all things, “In moderation”.
-That means to me that: “Maybe the kid is being abused, but shouldn’t we gather all the facts, make sure first, and hear the other side of the story before we take the child away?
-Too risky, too dangerous for the child, is the government’s response.
-But then, it’s not their ox right?
+That means to me that: “Maybe the kid is being abused, but shouldn't we gather all the facts, make sure first, and hear the other side of the story before we lock the accused up?
+Does that mean asking the child for more details?
+Checking out the times, dates and opportunity?
+Oh, no, no, no!
+Too risky, too dangerous!
+The child might be more trauma for the child, is the government's response.
+Let the courts sort it out, they say.
+Meanwhile, someone sits in jail, usually without a bond, waiting and waiting and waiting.

 If you have been accused of child abuse or molestation in the state of Georgia, call Attorney Elmer Young today.
-His years of experience fighting for and defending his clients is unmatched and he will work tirelessly to protect your constitutional rights and get you a fair trial.
+His years of experience fighting for and defending his clients is unmatched and he will work tirelessly to protect your constitutional rights.